 - Rome to Rio is a great resource for exploring travel options, including taxis and fares, between two points.
 It is also available as an app.

-I did like a nice bed for the night.
+I do like a nice bed for the night.
 Although not a deal-breaker, really good or really bad accommodation can impact on your travel experience.

 Here are my favourite accommodation booking sites.